y-m0/simple-orchestra/README.md

 ## Authentication

-Simple Orchestra includes a mock authentication system for development and demonstration purposes.
+Orchestra includes a mock authentication system for development and demonstration purposes.
 For production use, replace with your preferred authentication provider.

 ## Performance Optimizations